castorini/onboarding/ura.md

 # Guide for Waterloo Undergraduates

 I'm always interested in working with bright and self-motivated Waterloo undergraduates, either as part of the formal [URA program](https://cs.uwaterloo.ca/current-undergraduate-students/research-opportunities/undergraduate-research-assistantship-ura-program) or informally otherwise.
-For me, working with undergraduates is an opportunity to expose them to my research passion and also to recruit future graduate students.
+For me, working with undergraduates provides an opportunity to expose them to my research passion and also to recruit future graduate students.

 ## What's In It For You?